petermcLBL/fftx/docs/collaborations.rst

   - ``complex`` is ``1`` for a complex-to-complex transform (C2C), or ``0`` if the input or output is real (e.g. R2C or C2R).
   - ``check`` is ``1`` to check the distributed computation with an equivalent 3D transform using vendor libraries.

-For example, to perform the PW distributed FFT on a sphere of diameter 128 contained in a box of dimensions 128\ :sup:`3` as input with the output in realspace being the double sized 256\ :sup:`3` grid, on 8 MPI processes (equivalent to, say, 8 GPUs on one node on Frontier) the command would be for C2C:
+For example, to perform the PW distributed FFT on 8 MPI processes (equivalent to, say, 8 GPUs on one node on Frontier) on a sphere of diameter 128 contained in a box of dimensions 128\ :sup:`3` as input with the output in realspace being the double sized 256\ :sup:`3` grid, forward C2C transform, and no check against vendor transform, the command would be:

   ::